Rev 11

 gpg --verify $SOURCE_DIR/openvas-scanner-$OPENVAS_SCANNER_VERSION.tar.gz.asc $SOURCE_DIR/openvas-scanner-$OPENVAS_SCANNER_VERSION.tar.gz

-Verify the signature output.
+Verify the signature output to ensure its authenticity.

 gpg: Signature made Tue 03 Aug 2021 12:59:52 PM UTC